 Kelowna is a thriving city and an incredible place to call home.
+To flourish in the future, urban centres & place to call home.
 To flourish in the future, we need to be bold, resilient and unafraid to do things differently.
 The community has made it clear that as we grow we need to look out for one another and protect the stunning environment that sustains us.
 Our vision for an inclusive, welcoming, prosperous and sustainable future calls upon us all to be ambitious and to embrace the challenges ahead.
-As a result, the principles and goals that make up Imagine Kelowna work together as a system to help the community achieve its vision (see Figure
+As a result, the principles and goals that make up Imagine Kelowna work together as a system to help the community achieve its vision (see Figure 1.1).